formio/help.form.io/_paragraphs/userguide/form-components/Radio.md

 #### Inline Layout

-If checked, this field will layout the checkboxes horizontally instead of vertically.
+If checked, this field will layout the radio buttons horizontally instead of vertically.

 #### Protected